island-is/island.is/libs/application/template-api-modules/README.md

 })
 ```

-### Add your provider to the appropriate role in a state.
+### Add your provider to the appropriate role in a state

 ```diff
 import { ReferenceDataApi } from '../dataProviders'